imarc/handbook/javascript.markdown

 ### Function Definitions

-Use anonymous functions if you need to pass and/or easily redefine the function in the future.
+Always declare and define functions like this:

-	var fooMethod = function (bar, baz, foobar) {
+	var someFunction = function (bar, baz, foobar) {
 		//...
-	}

-Otherwise use a named function.
+	};

+*Do not* define functions using the alternate syntax:

-	function fooMethod(bar, baz, qux) {
+	function someFunction(bar, baz, foobar) {
 		//...
-	}
+	};

+Functionally, these two syntaxes are identical except that the function defined with the second syntax can be referenced before it is declared.
+Always use the second syntax as it is consistent with how privileged methods must be defined:

+	var MyObject = function() {
+		this.privilegedMethod = function(bar, baz, qux) {
+			//...
+		};
+	};

 Default values should be handled in the first lines of the function with a ternary operation:

-	function fooMethod(bar, baz, qux) {
+	var fooMethod = function (bar, baz, qux) {
 		bar = (undefined === bar) ? bar : default_integer_1;
 		baz = (undefined === baz) ? baz : 'default_value_2';
 	}

 Anonymous functions should be indented when they part of a function call that has more than one parameter.
 Once a single parameter is idented, all parameters